Practitioners' Perspectives on a Differential Privacy Deployment Registry: Differential privacy deployment card

 \subsection{Deployment card}

-In this section, we introduce sections of the deployment card and describe their contents.
-Furthermore, we propose that deployment cards can be filled out according to different ``transparency tiers'' (Tier 1, 2, or 3).
+Here, we introduce and describe sections of the deployment card.
+We propose that deployment cards can be filled out according to different ``transparency tiers'' (Tier 1, 2, or 3).
 Each increasing tier requires more information to be disclosed about the deployment, allowing for a tradeoff between ease of registration and greater transparency.
-Below, we also describe which sections are recommended for each tier.
-Last, we use the term ``underlying data'' to refer to the data used to produce the data product; in other words, the data being protected.
+Below, we describe which sections are recommended for each tier.
+Throughout, we use the term ``underlying data'' to refer to the data used to produce the data product (i.e., the data being protected).
+Finally, we present the deployment card as it was instantiated in our prototype to accurately contextualize our user study findings.
+Throughout this section, we also include footnotes with possible modifications or improvements for future integration into the deployment card and registry.